banderson623/ProjectSpudnik/README.md

 ---

-# The Project – Spudnick
+# The Project – Spudnik

 I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions or projectiles.

 I’ve settled on a progressive buildout of a **pneumatic potato gun**.
 Each section we will read, discuss and _hopefully_ build an experiment to explore the concepts.

 ## Key Concepts:

 1. Refresher on the **[Scientific Method](http://en.wikipedia.org/wiki/Scientific_method)** – Question, Hypothesis, Prediction, Testing.
 2. **Physics of Compressed Air** – [Pressure](http://en.wikipedia.org/wiki/Pressure), how does that potato fly so far?